Zine

 SuperMD is an extension of Markdown that allows you to define embedded assets and semantic constructs that would be impossible to express in Markdown without using inline HTML.

-SuperHTML is an extension of HTML5 that focuses on expressing correct templating logic.
-With SuperHTML it's impossible to generate malformed HTML and most mistakes become build time errors.
+SuperHTML is an extension of HTML that focuses on expressing correct templating logic.
+With SuperHTML it’s impossible to generate syntactically malformed HTML and most mistakes become build time errors.

 Learn more about file formats in Zine.